"Presidents come and go, but the Supreme Court goes on forever." —President William Howard Taft. He later became Chief Justice.

 Events in a criminal case

-- The terminology and order is completely inconsistent between federal and state cases and between states on whether the "arraignment" is the hearing before or after the indictment, or whether the indictment is needed at all.
-Fortunately, this is irrelevant unless you've been arrested or you're a lawyer, in which case you're fracked anyway.
+The terminology and order is completely inconsistent between federal and state cases and between states on whether the "arraignment" is the hearing before or after the indictment, or whether the indictment is needed at all.
+Fortunately, this is irrelevant unless you're a criminal lawyer, in which case you probably know the distinction already, or if you've been arrested, in which case you're fracked anyway.

 And in civil lawsuits...

-- Pleadings - in which the plaintiff accuses the defendant of wronging him/her in a complaint.
-This must be served upon the defendant, and a whole cottage industry of "process servers" exists to make sure the defendant physically receives the papers.note Usually today, the defendant is mailed the complaint and the process server is only brought in if the defendant doesn't respond to the mailing.
+Pleadings - in which the plaintiff accuses the defendant of wronging him/her in a complaint.
+This must be served upon the defendant, and a whole cottage industry of "process servers" exists to make sure the defendant physically receives the papers.note If you've ever seen Pineapple Express, it's what Seth Rogen's character nominally does for a living.
+Usually today, the defendant is mailed the complaint and the process server is only brought in if the defendant doesn't respond to the mailing.
 The defendant typically responds by an answer to the complaint, which very often will include their own complaints against the plaintiff(s) and possibly also against third-parties at the same time (which they are required to bring in the same case or else risk losing the opportunity to ever plead them under a doctrine known as "res judicata" or "claim preclusion").
 Alternatively, the defendant can make any of several motions or pleadings, depending on the procedural rules of the jurisdiction, that seek to have the complaint dismissed or parts of it stricken on procedural grounds.

-- Trial - If the parties haven't settled and the case hasn't been dismissed or disposed of through summary judgment, it goes to trial.
+Trial - If the parties haven't settled and the case hasn't been dismissed or disposed of through summary judgment, it goes to trial.
 Trials are intended to resolve remaining disputes of fact between the parties, rather than law or factual issues that have already been agreed upon or decided.
-The factual disputes they are intended to resolve may often be limited by summary judgment or stipulation by the parties, such as on the amount damages even when one party has admitted liability.
+The factual disputes they are intended to resolve may often be limited by summary judgment or stipulation by the parties, such as on the amount of damages even when one party has admitted liability (e.g.: "Dan and Penny agree that Dan broke their contract, but they don't agree on how much that's worth.
+Decide.").
 The United States is almost unique in using the jury in civil cases, though often with six jurors instead of twelve, depending on the jurisdiction; however, cases heard in federal court "at common law" for money damages valued at over $20 (i.e. all non-equity cases field in federal court thanks to inflation) must, by the Seventh Amendment to the Constitution, be heard by a jury of twelve unless jury trial is waived or the defendant is the federal government (which gets a pass because theoretically Uncle Sam can only be sued because he waived his sovereign immunity under limited circumstances).
-After each phase of the trial, the attorney for the opposing side may try to end it there by moving for a "directed verdict",note a.k.a. "judgment as a matter of law (JMOL)", arguing that the evidence produced in the opposing side's case-in-chief wasn't enough to prove their side, and so the moving side wins "as a matter of law".
+After each phase of the trial, the attorney for the opposing side may try to end it there by moving for a "directed verdict",note As the judge used to literally tell the jury to deliberate upon the instructions "find for the plaintiff" (or defendant, depending on who moved) if the motion was granted a.k.a. "judgment as a matter of law (JMOL)", arguing that the evidence produced in the opposing side's case-in-chief wasn't enough to prove their side, and so the moving side wins "as a matter of law".
 You can even move for JMOL after the verdict—and parties often do—although it doesn't often succeed; this is also called "Judgment non obstante veredicto" (JNOV, Judgment notwithstanding the verdict).
 (The two were merged with each other by the Federal Rules of Civil Procedure, and many but not all states cheat off the federal courts for their own rules, so in some states the old names remain while others use the new merged motion.
 The effect is the same, though.)

 Some states allow a non-unanimous verdict of varying majority.
 Civil jury trials are most common in tort cases—incidentally the sort of civil case most similar to criminal ones—where the plaintiff has a strong incentive to favor going to trial, as juries tend to be sympathetic to tort plaintiffs and often give out pretty hefty judgments.
 Nevertheless, civil trials of all kinds are exceedingly rare (less than 5% of all cases end up here) and usually the end of the matter, provided there's no appeal.

 If one party thinks the case has gone the wrong way, he/she can appeal the verdict to a higher court.
-This can only happen for matters of law, not of fact, unless the trier of fact has made a clear error in the findings of fact: "The evidence against me was improperly allowed" is a valid appeal, "I didn't do it" is not.
+This can only happen for matters of law, not of fact, unless the trier of fact has made a clear error in the findings of fact: "The evidence against me was improperly allowed" is a valid appeal, "I didn't do it" is not.note On the other hand, "The whole thing is on video and the person who did it clearly isn't me" might be, depending on if (for instance) the court below was biased against you.

 There is an exception for criminal cases in state court where the defendant was convicted and sentenced to death—by law a mandatory appeal is automatically filed to the State Supreme Court (or, in Oklahoma and Texas, the Court of Criminal Appeals) which must approve the conviction for the sentence to be valid and carried out.
 The defendant cannot waive this appeal even if they wanted to be sentenced by the trial court and wanted to die quickly.
 Of course, if the defendant doesn't file any papers then the appellate court would only have the prosecution's side, so the conviction would be upheld anyway...